Grenada: Geography

 The island of Grenada is the southernmost island in the Antilles archipelago, bordering the eastern Caribbean Sea and the western Atlantic Ocean, and roughly 90 mi north of both Venezuela and Trinidad and Tobago.
 Its sister islands make up the southern section of the Grenadines, which include Carriacou, Petite Martinique, Ronde Island, Caille Island, Diamond Island, Large Island, Saline Island, and Frigate Island; the remaining islands to the north belong to St Vincent and the Grenadines.
 Most of the population lives in Grenada, and major towns there include the capital, St. George's, Grenville and Gouyave.
 The largest settlement on the sister islands is Hillsborough on Carriacou.

-Grenada is of volcanic origin, as evident in its soil, mountainous interior, and several explosion craters, including Lake Antoine, Grand Etang Lake, and Levera Pond.
+Grenada is of volcanic origin, as evident in its soil, mountainous interior, and several explosion craters, including Lake Antoine, Grand Etang, and Levera Pond.
 Grenada's highest point is Mount St. Catherine, rising to 840 m above sea level.
 Other major mountains include Mount Granby and South East Mountain.
 Several small rivers with waterfalls flow into the sea from these mountains.
 The coastline contains several bays, most notably on the southern coast, split into numerous thin peninsulas.

 Grenada is home to four ecoregions: Windward Islands moist forests, Leeward Islands dry forests, Windward Islands dry forests, and Windward Islands xeric scrub.
 It had a 2018 Forest Landscape Integrity Index mean score of 4.22/10, ranking it 131st globally out of 172 countries.